 Now, I’ve been asked a few times which drive I recommend, what size to buy, and most commonly of all, does it actually work?
 Today I’m going to talk about these points as well as whether or not I recommend this WD_BLACK drive which was kindly given to us for review purposes.
 First of all, although this drives’ purpose (for me) is to install and run PlayStation 4 games on my PlayStation 5, I did do a few tests on my PC before converting it to the custom format on the console.

-Upon unboxing the portable drive, one thing was clear – this is a drive which isn’t only built to perform well, but it’s also very stylish in its appearance.
+Upon unboxing the portable drive, one thing was clear – this is a drive that isn’t only built to perform well, but it’s also very stylish in its appearance.
 The chassis is made of metal with a ridged design so that it can allow for passive cooling, to prevent overheating if it’s being used for long periods.
 The interface, according to the Western Digital website, is USB 3.2 – matching the ports found upon the PS5 and Xbox Series consoles – although the cable supplied is a 5GB/s one (rather than the full 10Gb/s).
 However, you don’t have to worry about that as the speed doesn’t get close to hitting the maximum bandwidth, so the supplied cables are fine.

 One other thing to note is that every brand new WD_BLACK P10 5TB drive comes with a 3-year warranty, so if anything does happen to your storage then you have the peace of mind that Western Digital will look after you post-sale.